pikesley/catering-college/README.md

 -------

 + I've tested this to death on an Ubuntu Lucid VM.
 I suspect it'll probably work on other Debian-ish platforms.
 + The configuration step for chef-solr assumes there's no data in there that we care about (which is obviously true for a new installation), and nukes the whole thing.
+There may be ways around this, but I don't know how Solr works and I really have no desire to.